6 May 2022

 - Do not touch eggs.
 You could introduce germs that hurt the fragile egg.

-- Do not shine lights on a sea turtle, including cell phones and flash photography.
-If they are nesting, the light could cause the turtle to abandon the nest.
+- Do not use artificial light on the beach at night (cell phones, flashlights without a turtle-safe filter, etc.).
+If turtles are nesting, the light could cause the turtle to abandon the nest.

 - Obey local and county lighting ordinances.